Fabian Forte: Acting career

 The Fox contract included television series as well as films.
 Fabian was cast by director Robert Altman as a psychotic killer in "A Lion Walks Among Us", an episode of the television series Bus Stop.
 This episode was highly controversial due to its violent content, with many affiliates refusing to run the program, so much so that it even was mentioned in the U.S. Senate.
 However, the series was good for Fabian's acting career, and saw him regarded with more respect.
 He later said that he regarded this as his best performance.

 Paramount borrowed him from Fox to co-star with teen idol Tommy Sands in Love in a Goldfish Bowl (1961).
 In 1961, Bob Marcucci announced that Fabian and Avalon would star in Virginia Ridge by Clarence Fillmore about the Battle of New Market, where Virginia Military cadets took on Union soldiers.
 The movie was never made.
 In April 1961, Fox announced Fabian would star in Blue Denim Baby and Bachelor Flat; the former was never made, and the latter starred Richard Beymer in his stead.

 Instead Fabian co-starred opposite Tuesday Weld in an episode of The Dick Powell Show, titled "Run Till It's Dark".
 In Mr. Hobbs Takes a Vacation (1962), he romanced (and sang with) the daughter of a family man played by James Stewart; this was a big hit.
 So too was The Longest Day (1962), Fox's all-star epic about the D-Day landings; Fabian appeared among a number of other teen idols as U.S. Rangers.
 Less popular, though still widely seen, was Five Weeks in a Balloon (1962), Irwin Allen's take on Jules Verne; Fabian sang one song but, again, it was a supporting role.

 In August 1961, Fabian had to go to court to get his contract with Fox approved.
 It was for six years, covering nine films for a gross sum of $545,000.
+Fabian was linked with some films that were not made including adaptations of The Beardless Warriors and A Summer World.